cliffeby/DuckpinV002/README.md

     # Return value must be of a sequence of pandas.DataFrame
     return dataframe1
 ```
-Next in Figure No. 5...
+Next in Figure No. 5, the data has beeen sped to contain the ending PinCount, two speed calculations, the angle of approach and the x location of the ball.
+Plotting this data using the Python library matplotlib, assure that the data collection and analsis process is as expected.

 <img src ="https://user-images.githubusercontent.com/1431998/50370410-ec93d500-0573-11e9-9cb3-8e4d4304673a.png" width = "430px" align = "left">
 ```
-select endingPinCount as epc,
+select endingPinCount as epc,up,
-        up,y1,
         SQRT(SQUARE(x1-x0)+SQUARE(y1-y0)) as v1,
         SQRT(SQUARE(x2-x1)+SQUARE(y2-y1)) as v2,
         ATAN(CAST((x2-x1) as float)/CAST((y2-y1) as float)) as theta,